Manual Lymph Drainage

 • Digestion issues: bloating, water retention, constipation

-If you’re facing hormone or skin conditions
+If you have hormonal or skin conditions

 • Hormonal: pain, bloating, water retention